In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

-The hardest strollers to run with are both Baby Trend options.
-Neither offers features that truly help make jogging with a stroller easier.
+The hardest strollers to run with are both Baby Trend joggers.
+Neither includes features that help make jogging with a stroller easier.
 The lack of suspension, adjustable handlebars, and adjustable tracking resulted in strollers that were harder to push, ergonomically lacking, and more of a struggle to keep straight than competitors.
+So, while designed for jogging, they miss the mark for real-world use.

 jogging stroller - the guava roam harness is padded where it needs to be for comfort...